Should You Buy A New Car?

 There are many many factors that go into whether or not you should buy a new car or keep rocking the one you have.

-I think it’s best to lead by example…That said, let me explain why I just dumped $1,000 into our $1,000 car.
+I think it’s best to lead by example…That said, let me explain why I dumped $1,000 into our $1,000 car.
 Yes, you read that right.
-For those that are new to the blog, I’m very fortunate to have a GREAT income, but I still drive a $1,000 car.
+For those that are new to the blog, I’m very fortunate to have a GREAT income, but I was driving a $1,000 car that I had owned for nearly 11 years.

 The first thing you have to know is that my wife and I are currently saving for a 20% downpayment on a house.
 The real estate market in Nashville TN is crazy, which means we need a pretty sizable downpayment.
 Once that step in our financial plan is completed, we’ll be turning our attention toward paying off our only remaining debt, which is the remaining $120,000 mortgage on our first home that we now rent out.